lilydev16/lilydev16/README.md

 # Welcome 👋🏽

 Hi!
 My name is Lauralyn Watson (she/her).
-I'm a software engineer and recent graduate of the front-end program at [Turing School of Software & Design](https://turing.edu/) looking to collaborate with a diverse and inclusive team of software engineers that values work-life balance and continued learning.
+I'm a software engineer looking to collaborate with a diverse and inclusive team of software engineers that values work-life balance and continued learning.
 I want to inspire other people who look like me to start a career in tech.

   - 💚 I love spending time with my 🏡 family and 🌍 traveling.
   - 🧑🏽‍💻 Please check out my [Portfolio](https://portfolio-lswatson16.vercel.app/).